mcbridejc/curvycad/README.md

 The path can be created in a CAD tool like Fusion 360 or LibreCAD, and exported as a DXF, then imported to a path via the `curvycad.read_dxf` function.
-However, there are some constraints on what can do in the DXF.
+However, there are some constraints on what can go in the DXF.

 For one thing, no extra lines.
 All lines must be connected to form a continuous path.
 It can be closed, or open.

 All segments have to be tangent to the previous segment.
-This means that lines must be connected via an arc, and you must contrain the arc to be tangent to the line on both sides.
+This means that lines must be connected via an arc, and you must constrain the arc to be tangent to the line on both sides in your sketch.

 Only arcs and lines are supported; splines, polylines, etc are not.
+I don't know how robust this will be to different DXF files created by different tools.
+I used it successfully on a DXF exported from Fusion 360, and that's all I can say.

 ## Path Elements